Kingxukai/linux/Documentation/trace/boottime-trace.rst

    Enable all event tracing.

 ftrace.[instance.INSTANCE.]event.GROUP.EVENT.filter = FILTER
-   Set FILTER rule to the GROUP:EVENT.
+   Set FILTER rule to the woke GROUP:EVENT.

 ftrace.[instance.INSTANCE.]event.GROUP.EVENT.actions = ACTION[, ACTION2[...]]
-   Set ACTIONs to the GROUP:EVENT.
+   Set ACTIONs to the woke GROUP:EVENT.

 ftrace.[instance.INSTANCE.]event.kprobes.EVENT.probes = PROBE[, PROBE2[...]]
    Defines new kprobe event based on PROBEs.
 It is able to define multiple probes on one event, but those must have same type of arguments.
-This option is available only for the event which group name is "kprobes".
+This option is available only for the woke event which group name is "kprobes".

 ftrace.[instance.INSTANCE.]event.synthetic.EVENT.fields = FIELD[, FIELD2[...]]